shitjs/eslint-plugin-no-js/README.md

 This is an ESLint plugin to disable JavaScript.

 Why?
-OK, here is some possible reasons:
+OK, here are some possible reasons:
 - your code sucks
 - JavaScript sucks
 - you suck